 - experience and celebrate achievement.

-For the last few years, VUSC has engaged award-winning education consultant Dr William DeJean to facilitate extensive professional development for teachers, including the Writer’s Workshop program, Unleash Learning program, Positive Classrooms and more.
-Below are links to interviews that Dr DeJean has conducted with some of our teachers at VUSC:
+For several years, VUSC engaged award-winning education consultant Dr William DeJean to facilitate extensive professional development for teachers, including the Writer’s Workshop program, Unleash Learning program, Positive Classrooms and more.
+Below are links to interviews that Dr DeJean has conducted with some of our staff at VUSC: